oppia/oppia-web-developer-docs/Installing-Oppia(Vagrant).md

 The Oppia process is in the foreground, preventing Vagrant from returning control of the terminal back to the user.
 Therefore, ctrl+c will break it for you.
 Oppia will still be running in the background.

 You can stop the machine by using `vagrant halt`, and start the machine again by using `vagrant up`.
-On subsequent starts, you will have to SSH into the machine and run `bash scripts/start.sh` from `/home/vagrant/oppia`.
+On subsequent starts, you will have to SSH (Run `vagrant ssh`) into the machine, move to the `oppia` directory  and run `bash scripts/start.sh`.
+To exit SSH of vagrant, run `exit` command or press `CTRL+D`.

 ### Accessing and editing source code